What Bills Can You Pay to the Collector?

 Payments made by check must be payable to: Town of Oxford.
 The town does not accept third party checks.
 If one must use a third party check, please cash the check at the bank before attempting to make payment to the town.
 The town must do this to prevent the difficulties in processing insufficient funds checks against third parties and identifying the obligation for which it was used.

 Dishonored or Insufficient funds checks are pursued for collection through the Massachusetts court system.
 If a bad (dishonored) check is presented for payment, it will be prosecuted by notification first, and if not reconciled, then by an action of larceny by check via the court system.
 If payment is being made for a delinquent excise or parking ticket that is marked a the Registry of Motor Vehicles (RMV) for non-renewal, a bank check or money order will be demanded by the deputy before a release of the mark will be made at the RMV.
 All dishonored checks returned by the bank are subject to penalties in accordance with Massachusetts General Laws, Ch.
 60§57A or, $25 if the check is less than $2,500 and 1% of the sum written if over $2,500.
-Additionally, payment for which the bad check was tendered will be returned
+Additionally, payment for which the bad check was tendered will be returned to unpaid status.

 When tendering a check, it must be dated no later than the date on which payment is made.
 Post-dated checks, or checks dated at a time when money will become available to pay the sum certain, will not be accepted.
 Post-dated checks received by mail will be returned to the customer unprocessed.